FairwindsOps/insights-docs/docs/configure/policy/policy.md

 kubectl create job my-opa-test --from=cronjob/opa -n insights-agent
 ```

-Watch the logs for the resulting Job to spot any potential errors in your work.
+Watch the pod logs for the resulting Job to spot any potential errors in your OPA policy.

+The Insights CLI also facilitates offline testing of OPA policies, see the [CLI OPA policy documentation](/configure/cli/opa).

 ## Tips and Tricks